Francesco7D2/datathon-2023-fashion-compatibility/readme.md

 - app.py: DEMO of our solution.

 ## DEMO
-Once we trained our model, we can reuse the model to predict the outfit given an initial product, as demonstrated in the image below.
+Once we trained our model, we can reuse the model to predict the outfit given an initial product, as demonstrated in the result section.

-[IMAGE]